 edited by Cailyn Cox

-Zurich Clothing Style:
+Zurich Clothing Style

 Zurich is known to be a place that is both conservative and casual, which means that it is acceptable to wear jeans and even sneakers for almost any occasion.
-The summer months see the city come alive to enjoy the glorious sunshine, celebrated with bright block colours and striking summery floral print dresses.
+The summer months see the city come alive to enjoy the glorious sunshine, celebrated with bright block colors and striking summery floral print dresses.
 Whilst it is a city with fashion freedom, it is still important to remain neat and presentable.